 COMPASS (Centering Our Minds Passionately Around Student Success)

-This intensive twelve-day program prepares domestic first-year students for the academic and social challenges adjusting to college life.
+This intensive nine-day bridge program prepares domestic first-year students for academic and social challenges as well as adjusting to college life.
 Writing instruction and assignments are a vital component of the COMPASS program, and the Writing Center supports COMPASS students as they deepen their understanding of academic discourse, gain confidence in reading and understanding prompts, explore writing as a process, and form college-level writing habits.